yegor256/blog/_drafts/auth.md

 description:
   Cookie based authentication is a simple and powerful mechanism to enable web site user login in a RESTful and lightweight way;
-  Takes framework does it with a few composable decorators
+  Takes framework does it with a few composable decorators.
 keywords:
   - cookie based authentication
   - cookies for authentication